WHY I LOVE LOCKED ROOM MYSTERIES

 An actual literal locked room mystery is something of a rarity.
 Arthur Conan Doyle’s The Speckled Band is one – a girl locks herself into her bedroom at night yet is fatally attacked, with no disturbance to the room at all.
 Her last, strangled words “the speckled band!” are the only clue to her killer.
 The Murders in the Rue Morgue is another – an elderly Frenchwoman is killed in a locked room on the fourth floor of her building (and although I don’t want to spoil either story for you, curiously the reveal is similar to the Holmes story).
 The novel often cited as the best locked room mystery of all time is The Hollow Man by John Dickson Carr, and that also features a literal locked room.

 Because that’s the other thing about locked room mysteries.
 It’s not just a closed cast of suspects.
 It’s a closed cast of victims too.
 And when you know from the outset that one or more of that group is going to die, people you have got to know, maybe even got to like, well, that really ups the ante.
-And that, I think, is the real pleasure behind a locked room mystery – the feeling that a situation has closed like a vice around these characters, with no way out.
-Until there is.
+And that, I think, is the real pleasure behind a book like that – the feeling that a situation has closed like a vice around these characters, with no way out.